Kutcher String Quartet

 The Quartet was primarily based in London where they played in the Concert halls and private gatherings frequented by leading London society figures and patrons of the arts.
 They were prominent contributors to the Courtauld-Sargent Concerts, Robert Mayer Concerts for Children, Three Choirs Festival (Gloucester), and various subscription Concerts such as the Gerald Cooper Chamber Concerts in the 1920s.

-Whilst they toured the Music Societies of Britain every year, they only ventured onto the continent on two know occasions: to the Netherlands in December 1930 and Poland April 1939.
+Whilst they toured the Music Societies of Britain every year, they only ventured onto the continent on two known occasions: to the Netherlands in December 1930 and Poland April 1939.
 Their international fame grew through their BBC Radio broadcast, which began in November 1924 and continued until 1940.